Pete Millett's Hybrid Headphone Amplifier (old history)

 design the board.

-The build instructions are a little out of date, but mostly missing just details.
-A new set of
+The build instructions are a little out of date, but mostly just missing a few details.
+If you have a problem or a question, you can send an email to Beezar Audio's TomB.

 The web-based BOM has been updated to provide part numbers for the new terminal blocks